espressomd/espresso/doc/sphinx/contributing.rst

 start major coding projects.
 It might be that someone else is already working on the problem or has a solution at hand.

-.. _Building the Developers guide:
+.. _Building the Developer's guide:

 Building the Developer's guide
 ------------------------------